 SIPRI, Signalistgatan 9, Solna

 The various conflicts in Syria are now approaching their ninth continuous year.
-Efforts at conflict resolution remain inconclusive and conservative estimates conclude that there have been in excess of 370,000 deaths, of which roughly one-third are civilians.
-Cooperation and conflict between armed actors have been fluid and difficult to understand, whilst different states have intervened militarily in Syria to promote or defend their national interests.
+Efforts at conflict resolution remain inconclusive and conservative estimates conclude that there have been in excess of 370 000 deaths, of which roughly one-third are civilians.
+Cooperation and conflict between armed actors have been fluid and difficult to understand, while different states have intervened militarily in Syria to promote or defend their national interests.

-Dr Ian Anthony, Director of SIPRI’s European Security Programme
+Dr Ian Anthony, Director of the European Security Programme, SIPRI

 Erika Holmquist, Analyst in the Asia and Middle East Programme, Swedish Defence Research Agency (FOI)